qwiglydee/otree-advanced-demos/captcha/README.md

-# Infinite Trials
+# Captcha

 Runs series of trials on page.
-The tasks are simple math expressions to solve.
+The tasks is to transcribe text from distorted images.

+Using 'infinite series' scheme.

 - data for trials is stored in separate data model individually
-- trials are generated on demand on back-end
+- images are generated on demand on back-end
 - not revealing correct answers to the browser to make pages cheater-proof
 - iteration loop is run by server and synchronized with page
 - responses are sent to server in real time